RyanBujold/cart253-2023/projects/project2/final/README.md

 # Final Project - Dark House
 ## Ryan Bujold

 A top down survival shooter using a flashlight to light your way and survive enemies.
+Try and get a high score by defeating the ever spawning enemies and watch out for the ghost!
+Use your flashlight to find your way around and your gun to fight back!

+Controls:
+- Up Arrow: Move forwards
+- Down Arrow: Move backwards
+- Left Arrow: Turn left
+- Right Arrow: Turn right
+- Ctrl: fire a bullet

 Credits:
 * Help with shadows programming from this video: https://www.youtube.com/watch?v=HizBndP0YEE